giuliabelotti/CMEPDA_DiMuon/README.md

 The selection's outputs are two files ".root" (one for data, and one for the MC) in a folder named "data", which contain the "good" particles.

-Afterwards, we can choose one of the three possible analysis.
+Afterwards, we can choose one of the three possible analysis, typing the corresponding option after the name of the particle.
 All the plots are saved in a folder called "Plot".
 ## Test
 Four unittests are been written for this analysis to test the selection of the particles, the mass and angle distributions, the forward-backward asymmetry and the library VectorLibrary.h.
 All the unittests can be run in the main folder typing: